cardboard-iguana/cardboard-iguana.com/notes/netcat.md

 Note that nc will exit once the first connection closes.

-(According to the nc docs, it looks like `nc -l $HOST $PORT` should also work, but it doesn’t.
-I think — though I haven’t been able to verify — that what’s happening here is that `-p` specifies the port to *listen* to, while the port following the $HOST specification is the port to *connect* to.)
+(According to the nc docs, it looks like `nc -l $HOST $PORT` should also work, but it doesn't.
+I think - though I haven't been able to verify - that what's happening here is that `-p` specifies the port to *listen* to, while the port following the $HOST specification is the port to *connect* to.)

-A netcat server doesn’t have to be used just for reverse shells.
+A netcat server doesn't have to be used just for reverse shells.
 For example, you can also use it to catch web requests in conjunction with XSS or SQLi attacks.

 ## Useful Flags

-* `-l` — listen for incoming connections (rather than make an outgoing connection)
+* `-l` - listen for incoming connections (rather than make an outgoing connection)
-* `-v` — verbose
+* `-v` - verbose
-* `-n` — skip DNS resolution (slightly faster, less noisy on the network)
+* `-n` - skip DNS resolution (slightly faster, less noisy on the network)
-* `-p` — specify the port to *listen* to
+* `-p` - specify the port to *listen* to
-* `-u` — connect using UDP instead of TCP
+* `-u` - connect using UDP instead of TCP
-* `-k` — keep listening even after client disconnects
+* `-k` - keep listening even after client disconnects

 ## Example Attack Patterns